 actively in the conference.
 Please bring a clean draft of your paper and the assignment prompt.
 Also, if the assignment asks to interpret or respond to a reading, please bring the reading with you to our conference.

 should be able to explain what the assignment is and what you want to

-Don't expect to "get through" the whole paper or cover
+- Our half-hour sessions are not designed to "get through" the whole paper or cover

 feedback for you to learn, work, and improve your writing.